The Business of Food

 - international development

 - student activities

-The Dyson School and the School of Hotel Administration, both within the college of business, offer concentrations in food-related business studies.
+Both Dyson and Nolan schools within the SC Johnson college offer concentrations in food-related business studies.
 Many other courses in associated studies can be found in the college of agriculture and life sciences and around the university.

 The Business of Food supports industry roundtables to discuss trends in craft beers, consumer behavior, sustainability and other important topics.

 Connecting with over 70 researchers and associates and 12 other departmental units around the university, the Business of Food funds internal grants that lead the way to vital food research.

 Co-director of the Business of Food theme; Robert G. Tobin Professor of Food Marketing (Dyson School)

 Co-director of the Business of Food theme; Lecturer (Nolan School)